 - Teams are following a strict personal hygiene regime, including regularly washing hands, the use of disposable gloves and disposable face masks.

 - Installation of customer hand sanitising stations on the malls and in the lift lobbies

 Council-owned public car parks will be open.
 Car parks at Mill Gate Shopping Centre and The Rock Retail and Leisure will also be open.

 Government advice is to walk, cycle or travel by car if you can but if you must travel by public transport, there are things you need to do help keep yourself and others safe:

-- From Monday 15 June, you must wear a face covering when using public transport.
+- You must wear a face covering when using public transport.
 The only exceptions are young children, people with breathing difficulties and people whose condition means they are unable to do so.

 - Keep 2 metres apart from other passengers where possible.